atomvm/AtomVM/doc/src/build-instructions.md

 The instructions for adding custom Nifs and ports differ in slight detail, but are otherwise quite similar.
 In general, they involve:

 1. Adding the custom Nif or Port to the `components` directory of the AtomVM source tree.
-1. Run `idf.py reconfigure` to pick up any menuconfig options, many extra drivers have an option to disable them (they are enabled by default).
+1. Run `idf.py set-target ${CHIP}` to pick up any menuconfig options, many extra drivers have an option to disable them (they are enabled by default).
 Optionally use `idf.py menuconfig` and confirm the driver is enabled and save when quitting.
 1. Building the AtomVM binary.

 ```{attention}